Stockholm Archipelago Sweden Travel Guide

 Utilize the Waxholmsbolaget Archipelago Card to spend multiple days visiting several islands.
 Instead of returning to Stockholm each night, stay overnight on different islands, experiencing their unique evening ambiances.

 Rent a car in Stockholm and drive to picturesque coastal towns on the mainland that border the archipelago, like Norrtälje in the north or Nynäshamn in the south.
-From these towns, you take ferries to explore the adjacent parts of the archipelago.
+From these towns, you take ferries to explore the adjacent parts of the island chain.

 Go on an overnight ferry from Stockholm to Mariehamn in the Åland Islands (an autonomous Finnish archipelago) or further to Helsinki or Turku in mainland Finland.
 This makes a multi-country Baltic Sea adventure, combining the Swedish archipelago with other fascinating Nordic and Baltic destinations.